HomePricing & costs › Technology & AI

 POS-PAC integration: what each price range includes and what to ask before signing

-For a restaurant with more than 400 monthly tickets, the mid-tier pays for itself in under 60 days by avoiding a single penalty.
-Mexico's VAT Law requires restaurants to issue a receipt at the moment of payment.
-Every ticket that crosses midnight without certification is a violation carrying a fine from $1,740 MXN to $17,370 MXN per missing receipt.
-The most common operational error Masterestaurant documents: the server closes the check at 11:58 PM, the cashier issues the invoice at 12:05 AM the next day — two minutes that constitute a formal infraction.
-The fix is automatic certification at the moment of payment, not at the end of the shift.
-The second overlooked requirement is the payment complement (REP): when a corporate client pays in two installments — 50% at the meal and 50% within 30 days — the restaurant must issue a CFDI with payment method PPD and then a REP upon receiving the second payment.
+The advanced tier, $6,000 to $15,000 MXN to install, adds real-time RFC validation, automatic payment complements, and daily accounting reconciliation.
+For a restaurant running more than 400 tickets a month, the mid tier pays for itself in under 60 days just by dodging one penalty.
+Real-time issuance is not a courtesy Mexico's VAT Law extends to restaurants, it is the rule, stated outright: certify at the moment payment happens.
+Cross midnight without certification and any ticket becomes a violation carrying a fine of $1,740 to $17,370 MXN per missing receipt.
+The most common failure Masterestaurant documents: the server closes the check at 11:58 PM, the cashier certifies it at 12:05 AM the next day, two minutes that already count as a formal infraction.
+The fix is not certifying at the end of the shift, it is certifying the instant payment clears, no exceptions.

 Real-time issuance and payment complement: the two requirements most restaurants overlook